 The Construction Industry is Reluctant to Invest in Safety Training

 Safe Work Australia surveyed 1,052 employers and 1,311 employees to find that 39% of construction employers do not provide any work health and safety training for their employees.
-The report shows that the construction industry invests less in safety training than many other lower-risk industries such as retail and catering and not on a par with other priority industries.
+The report shows that the construction industry invests less in safety training than many other lower-risk industries such as retail and catering and is not on par with other priority industries.
 Time and cost pressures are given as the reasons why and many view training as a burden.
 Smaller firms argue that they have limited resources to invest in training.

 Interestingly, construction firms spend relatively more time than any other high-priority industry creating Safe Work Method Statements, but at the same time report a significantly higher level of safety incidents than most.